itteco/iframely/README.md

       },
       "links": [                                        -- Array of links which can be rendered.
         {
           "href": "//player.vimeo.com/video/67452063",  -- URI of link.
+If both http and https are available, starts with `//`
           "type": "text/html",                          -- MIME type of link content.
           "rel": [                                      -- Array of link semantic types.
-            "player",                                   -- "player" - is widget playing some media.
+            "player",                                   -- `player` - is widget playing some media.
-            "iframely"                                  -- "iframely" - custom widget generated by iframely.
-          ],
+            "iframely"                                  -- `framely` - indicates custom code of Iframely: in this example, we added responsive `aspect-ratio` and `//` ],
           "title": "BLACK&BLUE",                        -- Usual html link title attribute, equals meta.title.
           "media": {                                    -- "media query" semantics to provide widget media properties.
-            "aspect-ratio": 1.778                       -- This means widget is proportionally resizable.
+            "aspect-ratio": 1.778                       -- This means widget is responsive and proportionally resizable.
           }
         },
         ...